Inside Sales vs Outside Sales: Understanding the Core Differences (B2B)

 Disadvantages of Outside Sales

 • Less Time Selling: Field sellers travel from prospect to prospect.
-This allows them to experience new and exciting things.
-But it can also keep them from closing deals at a consistent clip.
-If you get into outside sales, expect to spend less time selling than inside sales reps who exclusively use phone calls, emails, and other digital channels.
+This allows them to experience new and exciting things—but it can also keep them from closing deals at a consistent clip.
+If you get into outside sales, expect to spend less time selling than inside sales reps, with their exclusively digital channels.

 • More Decision-Makers: Outside sales reps sell big-ticket items.
-Because of this, multiple decision-makers are often involved in the deals that outside reps generate, which tends to lengthen sales cycles and put some deals in greater jeopardy.
+Because of this, multiple decision-makers are often involved in the deals, which tends to lengthen sales cycles and put deals in greater jeopardy.
 According to Gartner, an average of 6 to 10 people are involved in every B2B sale.

 • A More Expensive Approach: Finally, outside sales is more costly than inside sales.
-Your company will have to pay for your travel expenses, which can really put a dent in your department's budget.
-And because outside sales cycles are often long, they may pay these expenses for a while before seeing any reward.
+Your company will have to pay for your travel expenses, which can put a dent in your department's budget.
+And because outside sales cycles are long, they might pay these expenses for a while before seeing any reward.

 There's also the impact of world-wide events such as natural disasters (think hurricanes, train derailments, and COVID.)